Custom Home of the Year went to Horizon Builders for a house by Sutton Yantis Associates Architects.

 A spacious kitchen in a house by James McDonald Associate Architects and Joy Custom Design Build.

-Presented by the Northern Virginia Building Industry Association and the Maryland Building Industry Association, the 2015 GALA (Great American Living) Awards celebrate achievements in categories ranging from architecture and interior design to sales and marketing.
+Northern Virginia Building Industry Association and the Maryland Building Industry Association, the 2015 GALA (Great American Living) Awards celebrate achievements in categories ranging from architecture and interior design to sales and marketing.
 Candidates submitted portfolios which were evaluated by a panel of judges that included a residential architect, two builders, two designers and two marketing professionals.

 The 2015 GALA Awards ceremony was held on October 8 at the Hilton McLean Tysons Corner.
 Winners of the custom categories are spotlighted here, while the remaining award-winners will be featured in the January/February 2016 issue of Home & Design.